VIJA-png/banking-project/README.md

 # banking-project
-Basic-Banking-App
+Banking
-A basic banking app where you can create customers and perform transactions between them.
+A basic banking where you can create customers and perform transactions between them.